GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/ex1_f2im_ontarget_dataset.rst

 :ref:`tips_and_tricks` section for information about the other bands, especially for K-band.

-The calibrations we use in this example include:
+The calibrations we use in this example are:

 * Darks for the science frames.
 * Flats, as a sequence of lamps-on and lamps-off exposures.